scozv/tango/docs/en/sorting/index.md

 <a name="sorting"></a>
 # Sorting
-All static methods below are defined in `algo.sorting._`.
+All static methods below are defined in `tango.sorting._`.

 In our sorting, we pass a function as parameters, named `compare(x, y) : number`.
 We sort the array by comparing each two value with this `compare` function.